Tommy Talks: Engineered Flooring

 I think it's important that we understand and educate customers on the quality of our engineered hardwood floors.
 We have invested countless hours and money in research and development to create one of the absolute best products in the industry.
 In the case of some other manufacturers, the foundation of their engineered flooring is cheap plywood with a paper-thin veneer applied to it.
-We use a cabinet-grade White Russian Birch plywood which is constructed with a zero VOC adhesive.
+We use a cabinet-grade Baltic Birch plywood which is constructed with a zero VOC adhesive.
 Our machinery is the most state-of-the-art equipment available to manufacturers.
-Our standard 4MM wear layer is as much of a lifetime product as our solid flooring.
-Even in our thinner Bodoni Collection, our wear layer is still 2MM which will last up to 30 years.
+Our standard 4MM wear layer is as much of a lifetime product as our solid flooring and will last up to 30 years.

 Over the last five years, the market has started moving exponentially faster towards engineered products and it is apparent that this is the future of hardwood flooring.
 We wanted to be at the forefront of this movement which is why we spent the effort before the trend started.
 We already have the superior product and streamlined manufacturing processes in place.
 In my experience and educated opinion, engineered flooring will dominate the hardwood flooring market by upwards of 80-90% over the next decade and we're ready for it.